kristinemlarson/gnssrefl/tests/use_cases/use_nwot.md

 <img src="https://www.unavco.org/data/gps-gnss/lib/images/station_images/NWOT.jpg" width=500/>

-The site has generally not been used by geodesists and there is very little useful information at UNAVCO (i.e. no time series) or at the Nevada Reno group.
+The site has generally not been used by geodesists and there is very little useful information at UNAVCO or the Nevada Reno group (i.e. no time series).
-After the original receiver failed in spring 2015, a new receiver was installed in late 2016 with help from Mark Raleigh (then at CIRES, now at the University Oregon).
+After the original receiver failed in spring 2015, a new receiver was installed in late 2016 by Mark Raleigh (then at CIRES, now at the University Oregon).
 Though the nwot receiver may be tracking now, it has not been downloaded in some time and there is no working telemetry.
 We will focus on the data between 2009-2015.

 ### Make a SNR File and run quickLook

+We will start by making a single SNR file.

-Start slow.
-Make a SNR file for one day, specifying unavco archive (no point looking elsewhere since it is only at UNAVCO).
-The best data are currently unavailable unless you download the 1-sec data.
-However, you do not need this sample rate for GPS reflectometry, so we are going to decimate it to 15 seconds.
+Here there are two options.
+The main archive for this dataset only provides the high-quality L2C data in the highrate (1-sec) area.
+We do not need this sample rate for GPS reflectometry, so to speed things up, we strongly encourage you to use the "special" archive option.
+Here the 1-sec data have been decimated to 15 seconds:

+*rinex2snr nwot 2014 270 -archive special*

+If for any reason this command does not work, please use the direct command:

 *rinex2snr nwot 2014 270 -archive unavco -rate high -dec 15*

 Both L1 and L2C signals can be used at this site.
-Unfortunately there were not very many L2C satellites at the time it was first installed.
-Nevertheless, there is more than enough to measure snow accumulation.
-Use this **quickLook** command:
+Use this **quickLook** command to get a sense of the quality of the L1 reflector height (RH) retrievals:

 *quickLook nwot 2014 270*

-to look at the L1 data:

 <img src="nwot_L1.png" width="600"/>

-A bit ratty in the low RH area - which is just noise from this particular receiver.
-Nice strong peaks in the south.
+These periodograms are a bit ratty in the low RH area - which is just noise for this particular receiver.
+There are nice strong peaks in the southern quadrants.
 Now try L2:

 *quickLook nwot 2014 270 -fr 2*